 Do ensure that you always use an approved fungicide, or simply remove any dead or diseased areas.
 Furthermore, you must follow the directions exactly and fully remove infected material from the tree – don’t use any of this material for compost.

 Flowering Cherries and the richly-hued Cherry Blooms they grow are the true harbingers of spring.
-From the eye-catching sight there trees exhibit in Washington, D.C., to their native Japan, the Flowering Cherry Tree is in a league of its own.
-Select your own today, and get a piece of history for your own homescape!
+From the eye-catching sight these trees exhibit in Washington, D.C., to their native Japan, the Flowering Cherry Tree is in a league of its own.
+Select the perfect Cherry Blossom Tree for your garden, and get a piece of history for your own homescape!